 6. Explore the 30-hour workweek option

 This is an organizational transformation, not simply an individual option, because to be successful it has to be implemented throughout a whole team.
-Otherwise, an individual worker choosing shorter hours will simply feel increased pressure to keep up with everyone else.
+Otherwise, an individual worker choosing shorter hours will simply feel increased pressure to keep up with everyone else and a healthy work-life balance will be thrown out the window.
 Harvard Business Review relates Amazon's experimental switch to three-quarters time for some of its teams, combined with ongoing full benefits and perks.
 The arrangement is expected to increase employee motivation and boost recruitment and hiring.

 7. Provide ongoing leadership training for managers